bennybroseph/mod-sod-mage/docs/gotchas.md

 `AuraDescription_Lang_enUS`).
 If new wording doesn't show after relaunch, delete the client's `Cache`/`WDB` folder to force a refresh.
 Tokens like `$o1` (total periodic), `$s1` (per-tick), `$d` (duration) are computed by the client from its own DBC.

+## Custom item shows a "?" icon in bags (but the vendor icon is fine)

+A custom item's name/stats/tooltip come from the server item-query, but its **bag inventory icon** is resolved client-side from the client's own `Item.dbc` (itemId → `DisplayInfoID` → `ItemDisplayInfo` icon).
+A custom item id absent from `Item.dbc` shows the red "?" icon in bags.
+The **vendor** frame is unaffected — the vendor packet carries the displayid directly — which is the tell: vendor OK, bag "?".
+Clearing the `Cache`/`WDB` folder does **not** fix it (the icon never came from that cache).
+The fix is a client `Item.dbc` row per custom item, shipped in the patch MPQ — the [generator](spell-generator.md)'s `ITEMS` list does this; regenerate and reinstall the patch.
+Reuse an existing `DisplayInfoID` (find one by its `InventoryIcon` in `ItemDisplayInfo.dbc`) so no new art is needed.